utdata/rwdir/docs/70-group-dates.md

 It is not uncommon in data journalism to count or sum records by year based on a date within your data.
 Or even by other date parts like month or week.
 There are some really nifty features within the [lubridate](https://lubridate.tidyverse.org/) package that make this pretty easy.

 We'll run through some of those scenarios here using the Billboard Hot 100 data we used in Chapters 3 & 4.
+If you want to follow along, you can create a new notebook in your Billboard project.
+Or you can just use this for reference.

 ## Setting up